csmailis/NPYViewer/README.md

 python3 NPYViewer.py

 Features:
-* Open and view .npy files that contain 2D numpy arrays or lists, as spreadsheets
+* Open and view .npy files that contain 2D NumPy Arrays and Lists, as spreadsheets
 * Save the contents of .npy files as .csv
 * GUI developed with PyQT5